Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.

 - Kidney problems

-Factors that can increase a child's risk of rickets include:
+Factors that may increase a child's risk of rickets include:

 - Northern latitudes.
 Children who live in geographical locations where there is less sunshine are at higher risk of rickets.